Tommy the Clown

 Thomas Johnson, also known as Tommy the Clown, is an American dancer best known as the inventor of the "clowning" style of dance, which evolved into krumping.
 Johnson invented the style in 1992 to enhance birthday party clown acts, thereby creating the concept of "hip-hop clowns".
 Johnson and his followers have performed at birthday parties ranging from inner city communities to celebrities like Madonna, Pamela Anderson, and Cedric the Entertainer.
-He achieved international acclaim as focus of David LaChapelle's 2005 documentary Rize.
+He achieved international acclaim as the focus of David LaChapelle's 2005 documentary Rize.
 Tommy the Clown also danced with Ray Ray, of Mindless Behavior fame.